koekeishiya/yabai/README.md

 ## Requirements and Caveats

 Please read the below requirements carefully.
-Make sure you fulfil all of them before filing an issue.
+Make sure you fulfill all of them before filing an issue.

 |Requirement|Note|
 |-:|:-|